pulumi/docs/quickstart/azure/tutorial-container-webserver.md

 Before moving on, let's tear down the resources that are part of our stack.

 1. Run `pulumi destroy` to tear down all resources.
 You'll be prompted to make sure you really want to delete these resources.
-This takes about 60 seconds; Pulumi waits for the virtual machine instance to shutdown and for the compute network to be removed before it considers the destroy operation to be complete.
+This takes some time; Pulumi waits for the ACI to shutdown and for the resource group to be removed before it considers the destroy operation to be complete.

 1. To delete the stack itself, run `pulumi stack rm`.
 Note that this command deletes all deployment history from the Pulumi Console.